diskcoin-apps-team/Diskcoin/doc/build-unix-rpm.md

 # UNIX BUILD NOTES (RPM)

 Some notes on how to build Bitcoin Unlimited in Unix.
-Mostly with CentOS / RHEL focus.

-For apt (Debian / Ubuntu) based distros, see [build-unix.md](build-unix.md).
-For OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md)
+(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 ## Note